brillout/wildcard-api/docs/intro.template.md

 The `require('wildcard-api').onEndpointCall` hook allows you to intercept and listen to all endpoint calls.

+This gives you full control.
-To do things such as logging or error handling:
+To do things such as logging or custom error handling:

 ~~~js
 const wildcardApi = require('wildcard-api');